News

 More innovative and creative designers from across Victoria have been celebrated for their achievements, with the Victorian Premier’s Design Awards shining a light on the people who take Victoria’s design industry from strength to strength.

-Budj Bim Cultural Landscape.
+Budj Bim Cultural Landscape winner of Victorian Premier’s Design Award of the Year 2024.
 Image: Tess Kelly

 This year’s Victorian Premier’s Design Award of the Year was won by UNESCO World Heritage listed Budj Bim Cultural Landscape, with the tourism infrastructure project featuring a Visitor Information Centre, café and boardwalks that pays homage to the area’s history as one of the world’s most extensive and oldest aquaculture systems.